Where to begin?

 But – and this is important – I don’t know of anyone more aware than I am of the extraordinary brilliance of the Met and the vast majority of its people.

-When you strip away all that really isn’t important, policing has at its core a very remarkable set of values and responsibilities.
+When you strip away all that really isn’t important, policing has barely changed for the best part of 200 years.
+The job is still:

 Whilst accepting that we can fall short of such ideals, it remains a remarkable list.
 Pause to think about it for a moment.
 This is what we – quite rightly – ask and expect of our police.
 And I for one wouldn’t have it any other way.